 Try to think first before you speak-

-In the heat of them moment you can say something you might regret later.
-Before you say anything take a moment to collect your thoughts before you say anything.
+In the heat of the moment, you can say something you might regret later.
+Take a moment to collect your thoughts before you say anything.
 Also, always allow the other parties to have their say too.